9 Investing And Money Management Tips For Young Adults

 Why?
 If you have an emergency and do not have a fund in place, you are likely to incur more credit card debt to survive.

 So, get the minimum necessary emergency fund in place.
 Then, start paying off credit card debt.
+Reducing it will increase your flow of income.

 You can always go back later and add to your emergency fund.
 On the other hand, you will never get the interest paid on your credit card debt back.